orbitalquark/textadept/docs/api.md

 If no view was found and *split* is `true`, splits the current view in order to show the requested file.
 If *split* is `false`, shifts to the next or *preferred_view* view in order to show the requested file.
-If *sloppy* is `true`, requires only the basename of *filename* to match a buffer's `filename`.
+If *sloppy* is `true`, requires only the basename of *filename* to match a buffer's [`buffer.filename`](#buffer.filename).
 If the requested file was not found, it is opened in the desired view.

 Parameters: